See where data-driven creativity meets omnichannel strategy.

 Third parties or publicly available sources.
 We may receive personal data about you indirectly, from various third parties and publicly available sources including those below:

-Healthcare Provider Organisations.
-As part of research studies conducted by OPEN Health on behalf of clients we collect from or are given pseudonymised patient data by a Healthcare Provider Organisations.
+As part of research studies conducted by OPEN Health on behalf of clients we collect from or are given pseudonymised patient data by Healthcare Provider Organisations for example hospitals, study sites, general practices.
 In these cases the data is not collected directly from the patient (Data Subject).
 OPEN Health does not hold the re-identification criteria or “key” to this personal data.
 Therefore OPEN Health is unable to confirm to any data subject whether they hold their personal data or from which Healthcare Provider Organisation from which it came.

 Therefore, without the ability to re-identify the data subject OPEN Health is unable to provide a data protection notice directly to any of the data subjects held in these pseudonymised patient records and, as required by GDPR Article 14 OPEN Health shall take appropriate measures to protect the data subject’s rights and freedoms in respect to the data it holds.
 In these cases the original data protection notice issued to the data subject by the data controller will apply.